Shreya Kangovi of the Perelman School of Medicine is quoted about research that shows how community health worker support improves patient outcomes.

 Penn in the News

 Laura Perna of the Graduate School of Education comments on the importance of scholarships for students working while attending community colleges.

-A photo tweeted by Mark Liberman of the School of Arts and Sciences is highlighted.
+Jeremy Greenwood of the School of Arts and Sciences is cited for studying assortative mating.

-Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School discusses how to measure success for the Affordable Care Act legislation.
+Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School comments on smoking being a top health issue in the United States.

 Thomas Sugrue of the School of Arts and Sciences comments on international plans to revitalize Detroit.

 Evan Rosenbaum and Matt Geiger from the Wharton School are trying to recapture the early spirit of Facebook.